Lisbet Bryske: Personal life

-She remarried on 28 August 1616, to landowner Henrik Bille.
+She remarried on 28 August 1616, to landowner Henrik Bille at Stjernholm.
+Although Henrik came from the Bille noble family, comparatively little is known about his life.
 She was widowed once again when he died on 3 March 1655 at Tirsbæk, Engum parish.
-They had eight children together:
+She and Bille established a hospital in Engum parish.
+After the hospital was destroyed in 1657 by Swedish forces during the Northern War, she paid for it to be rebuilt.